conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 Probably you noticed that the `find_package(CURL)` has been replaced with a `find_package(libcurl)`.
 And maybe you are thinking: Well, but the name of the ``findXXX`` files do not correspond with my classic `find_package` invocations in my `CMakelists.txt`.
-And I don't want to change my `CMakeLists.txt` file and this is the only reason why I'm reading this blog post!
+And I don't want to change my ``CMakeLists.txt`` file and this is the only reason why I'm reading this blog post!

 And you are right, but this generator is not intended to replace the original CMake installation `find_package` modules, because they behave in a very different way.
 As you can see, using the classic `find_package` modules, the information transmitted from the Package Manager to the build system is mingy, while with this generator all the information from the targets is automatically
 propagated:

-- The targets are **transitive**, so you will specify only the dependencies you are directly depending on.
-You don't need to know if libcurl is depending on OpenSSL, actually, if you run the previous examples in Mac OSX, by default, it uses the internal Apple SSL implementation.
+- Targets are **transitive**, so you will specify only the dependencies you are directly depending on.
+You don't need to know if libcurl is depending on OpenSSL.
+Actually, the previous examples in Mac OSX use the internal Apple SSL implementation by default.
-  And our `CMakeLists.txt` will work exactly the same in any system.
+  And our ``CMakeLists.txt`` will work exactly the same in any system.

 - Propagates **definitions**: Without the `CURL_STATICLIB` definition the build fails.
 This definition is declared in the `package_info` method of the libcurl package.

-- Propagates **linker and compiler flags**: For example, in Mac OSX, to link with the SSL framework the recipe injects: ``-framework Security`` and ``-framework Cocoa`` but only in OSX and only if you do not force it to use OpenSSL.
+- Propagates **linker and compiler flags**: For example, to link with the SSL framework in Mac OSX, the recipe injects: ``-framework Security`` and ``-framework Cocoa`` but only in OSX and only if you do not force it to use OpenSSL.

 <p class="centered">